-Back to full health in 2014, Frank entered into a new and exciting chapter in his writing career when he spent the next twelve months working on his debut novel, part one of a Butlins Trilogy, “What Time Does Midnight Cabaret Start,” which he, working alongside Gordon Newlands published in January 2015.
+Back to full health in 2014, Frank entered a new and exciting chapter in his writing career when he spent the next twelve months working on his debut novel, part one of a Butlins Trilogy, “What Time Does Midnight Cabaret Start,” which he, working alongside Gordon Newlands published in January 2015.

-The broadcasting projects continue throughout 2021, continuing his weekend show for Spanish radio station, MoreFM and also presenting an producing “The Late Lunchtime Experience,” for Scottish station, IndyLive Radio
+The broadcasting projects continue throughout 2021, continuing his weekend show for Spanish radio station, More FM and presenting and producing “The Late Lunchtime Experience,” for Scottish station, Indy Live Radio

-Future writing projects during the next twelve months will take Frank well away from his Holiday Camp past, with a novel based on American Football as well as a series of short stories.
+Future plans will include moving away from his Holiday Camp past, with a novel based on American Football as well as a series of short stories.

 Not forgetting future performances in his Redcoat Uniform, which because of current restrictions will be virtual just now, along with the current “Mrs Frankie Boy” of course!